envoyproxy/data-plane-api/envoy/config/filter/http/jwt_authn/v2/README.md

 ?access_token=<TOKEN>
 ```

-If a custom location is desired, "jwt_headers" and "jwt_params" can be used to specify custom locations to extract JWT.
+If a custom location is desired, "from_headers" and "from_params" can be used to specify custom locations to extract JWT.

 ## HTTP header to pass sucessfully verified JWT

-If a JWT is valid, its payload will be passed to the backend in a new HTTP header specified in `forward_jwt_header` field.
+If a JWT is valid, its payload will be passed to the backend in a new HTTP header specified in `forward_payload_header` field.
 Its value is base64 encoded JWT payload in JSON.